 We pitch up at the cookery school and wander around the garden with Séverine.
 The herb garden is brimming with lemon balm, Mexican tarragon, rosemary, thyme, chamomile and mint; the orchard’s branches are heavy with fruit; 100 types of tomatoes are growing in the polytunnels; and chickens and Wessex Saddleback pigs roam the fields.

-We cut out the middleman on a Tasmanian Seafood Seduction tour.
 The small boat chugs out of the harbour along the Derwent River to the D’Entrecasteaux Channel, separating Tasmania from Bruny Island.
 Freshly shucked oysters come thick and fast, followed by oysters poached in champagne on deck.
-Lee, our guide, scrambles into his wetsuit and dives off the boat.
+Lee, the guide, scrambles into his wetsuit and dives off the boat.
 Clambering up the ladder, his bag bursting with spiny sea urchins and abalone, lunch is a smorgasbord of sweet, saltwater-laced seafood: sustainable, hyper-local, seafloor-to-fork dining.
 It’s devilishly good.

-Take the glamorous new design hotel MACq 01 on Hobart’s harbour, which has architectural pizzazz and an imaginative concept: each of the 114 rooms is named after an extraordinary character in Tasmania’s colourful history (from Jørgen Jørgensen, king of Iceland turned Tasmanian convict, to Ma Dwyer, legendary landlady and madam of the local brothel) and guests can join complimentary door-to-door storytelling tours.
+The glamorous new design hotel MACq 01 on Hobart’s harbour has architectural pizzazz and an imaginative concept: each of the 114 rooms is named after an extraordinary character in Tasmania’s colourful history (from Jørgen Jørgensen, king of Iceland turned Tasmanian convict, to Ma Dwyer, legendary landlady and madam of the local brothel) and guests can join complimentary door-to-door storytelling tours.

 Return flights from London Heathrow to Melbourne via Abu Dhabi start at £696 (etihad.com).
 Flights from Melbourne to Hobart start from $118 one way (virginaustralia.com).
 For more info see discovertasmania.com.au.
 Follow Lucy on Instagram and Twitter @lucygillmore.